iogbole/israelo/_posts/2021-09-11-rest-on-mama.md

 You've endured suffering and pain.<br>
 No matter what I feel, there's no way I'd want you to go through that again, Mama. <br>

-The heavens have decided, it was time to go yonder.
+The heavens have decided, it was time to go yonder.<br>
 Yonder place where the stars are shining so bright!

 Mama, knowing that I can never get a hug from you again is the reason my pillows are soaking wet at dawn.